MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/calendars/freebusy-lookups-stop-working.md

 ## Resolution

-To resolve this issue, refresh the metadata by running the following `Get-FederationTrust | Set-FederationTrust -RefreshMetadata` command:
+To resolve this issue, refresh the metadata by running the `Get-FederationTrust | Set-FederationTrust -RefreshMetadata` command.

 > [!NOTE]
 > This command updates the information used for the Federation trust.
 You won't have to re-create organization relationships or sharing policies.
 The commands must be run in the target environment of the **Free/Busy** request.